duff2013/SDI12_T3/README.md

 |       Vin      |---------------------------------------->|    Power    |
  ----------------                                           -------------
 ```
-Connect the sensor to teensy using external Vin for sensor power.<br>
+Connect the sensor to Teensy using external Vin for sensor power.<br>
 ```
   Teensy 3.0                                                   Sensor
  ----------------                                           -------------